 The detailed questions to ask when picking a mobile measurement partners

 OK.
-Now we’re getting into the nitty gritty: all the detailed details that you (sadly) must check before making a call on which MMP will be best for you.
+Now we’re getting into the nitty gritty: all the details that you must check before making a call on which MMP will be best for you.

-(Note: there’s a full version of this with explanations and details that you can get.
+(Note: there’s a full version of this with explanations and other information that you can get.
 If you’re interested, book a meeting with Singular sales and they’ll be happy to walk you through it.)

 Analytics: accurately collecting all your data